St Winifred’s Catholic Primary School

 - Ensure that this behaviour policy is understood by every child, and applied consistently in their class, around the school, and on school trips.

-- Treat each child fairly and equally.
+- Treat each child fairly and consistently.

 - Contact parents / carers if they have concerns about the behaviour or welfare of a child.

 - Praise and highlight good work, behaviour and actions.

 - Familiarise themselves with the school expectations and the guidance set out in the home school agreement.

 - Inform the school with concerns or change of circumstances that may have an impact on their child’s performance at school.
 Members of staff do not want to pry into private lives but if there are changes or upsets at home that might make a child unsettled at school it is better they know this so that any changes of behaviour can be seen and dealt with in context.